dtreffenstaedt/cosmic_shower/README.md

 To build, execute the generate script from the build directory and run make.

+### cosmic_shower

+This is the simulation software, it reads the configuration file `shower.cfg` from the directory it is executed from.

+It does not produce usable output as of yet.

+### configuration

+The configuration file is in the syntax of [libconfig](http://hyperrealm.com/libconfig/libconfig_manual.html#Configuration-Files).

+More to come.

 ### atmospheric_layers

 To minimise the error caused by a discrete number of layers in the atmospheric simulation, the layer thickness is non-uniform.